martdiazicloud/CIP_AS2024/Fatima Barcina/README.txt

 - Special case in Lidl´s web scraping, weight normally appeared as number followed by unit (250g) but occasionally as a multiplication( 2x500g), which the initial scraping code not recognize, resulting missing values.
 The Lidl web scraping script addresses this special case to prevent NaN values.
--cookies
+-On the supermarket websites, certain elements, such as discounts, could not be continuously tested during development due to their dynamic nature.
+There were a couple of weeks without discounts on either site, which made continuous testing challenging.
+However, discounts were eventually published on the Migros site, allowing me to successfully test them
--discount supermarket website updating : no se pudieron testear ciertos elementos como los descuentos de forma continua durante el desarrollo
+-Handle cookies consent

-Goal:Fulfill the requirements of the project in each phase.
+Goal: Fulfill the requirements of the project in each phase.
 Learning through this real-world web scraping by using Beautiful Soup and Selenium,followed by data cleaning, inspection and transformation with pandas.
 My aim was to apply a wide range of  tools and methods in this practical case in an organized, structured and